-This two-character play is a he said, she said story about date rape, addressing gender and race politics on a college campus.
+This two-character play is a he-said, she-said story about date rape, addressing gender and racial politics on a college campus.
 The play is filled with poignant and intelligent speeches for both young men and women.

 A coming-of-age story about two young women challenged by the onset of adulthood, this play follows the characters from 12-year-olds through their time as young adults.
 There are scenes for two females, male and female scenes, and one-minute cuttings for monologues for both genders.
 I like the realistic dialogue and honesty with which the playwright talks about love, loss, and resentment, all strong themes for actors to play.

 This is a terrific play about what it means to be a girl today.
 The language is lovely, both honest and relatable.
 This play is unique because it features monologues that are both comedic and dramatic at the same time.

 “School Girls; Or, The African Mean Girls Play” by Jocelyn Bioh